argafacu/argafacu.github.io/_pages/about.md

 Hey there!
 Welcome to my personal website.
 ====

-I am Ph.D. candidate in Economics at [Universidad Carlos III de Madrid](http://economics.uc3m.es/).
+I am a Ph.D. candidate in Economics at [Universidad Carlos III de Madrid](http://economics.uc3m.es/).

 I work on Econometrics.
 My research interests span identification, estimation, and inference of semiparametric models, and I am especially interested in causal inference using machine learning.